dotnet/training-tutorials/content/csharp/getting-started/linq.md

 The two expressions above return the same item whether the predicate is in the `Where` or the `FirstOrDefault`.
 Skipping the `Where` is more concise, and can improve readability of your code.

+###Note {.note}
-**Note:** The "OrDefault" means, if no elements in the queried data match the expression passed into the method, the returning object will be `null`.
+> The "OrDefault" means, if no elements in the queried data match the expression passed into the method, the returning object will be `null`.

 ```{.snippet}
 List<Person> emptyList = new List<Person>(); //Creating an empty list